 The Last Word is a cocktail, but I’m willing to bet you’ve probably never heard of it.
 I must admit, I love the name and I think it’s an appropriate cocktail to celebrate Mother’s Day.
 Truthfully speaking, as a mom, I don’t always get the last word in, but I strive for it.

-The Last Word is a surprising mixture of four simple, equally balanced ingredient; gin, lemon, Marachino liquor and green Chartreuse.
+The Last Word is a surprising mixture of four simple, equally balanced ingredients; gin, lemon, Marachino liquor, and green Chartreuse.
 For my recipe, I sub out lemon juice for lime to make what I call, the perfect union.
 Although petite in size, this pint-sized beauty, served up, is both flavorful and memorable, even if you’re not a gin fan.